Do you work in the aged care industry? Do you want to know what aged care worker tax deductions you can claim?

 Do you use your car for work?

-Aged care professionals are often required to transport or accompany patients to and from patients’ homes, hospitals and appointments.
+Aged care professionals often need to transport or accompany patients to and from their homes, hospitals, and appointments.
 If you use your own vehicle for these purposes, it’s important to keep a car log book and claim the costs at the end of the financial year.
 Car use is a frequent and valuable aged care worker’s tax deduction.
 Remember, travel from your home to work isn’t claimable – but other work-specific trips in your car are tax deductible.
 Learn more about using a car logbook.

 Self-education costs are tax-deductible